Updated on August 29, 2018

 Under its targets for minimizing resource inputs, Sony worked to reduce the average mass of products.
-In fiscal 2016, the total volume of resources used in products was approximately 570,000 tons,* which was down around 6% from fiscal 2015.
+In fiscal 2017, the total volume of resources used in products was approximately 578,000 tons,*1 which was up some 2% from fiscal 2016 due to increased sales in certain product categories and the impact of the shift to larger products.

 Sony is working to make its products and packages even more lightweight and compact across a wide range of product categories in order to conserve resources.